enpuyou/script-api-lambda-dynamodb/README.md

 - Create an API Key and Usage Plan for the HTTP Request

-- Create an DynamoDB table with an automated generated primary key named `ID`
+- Create an DynamoDB table with an automated generated primary key named `assignment`

-- Create a `Lambda` function to handle invocation from `APIGateway` and to store data into the previous `DynamoDB` table
+- Create a `Lambda` function to handle invocation from `APIGateway`, store data into the previous `DynamoDB` table, and handle query for assignments.

 - Test invoke the API to get a status code